microsoft/codetour/README.md

 If you navigate away from the current step and need to resume, you can do that via any of the following actions:

-- Right-clicking the active tour in the `CodeTours` tree and selecting `Resume Tour`
+- Right-clicking the active tour in the `CodeTour` tree and selecting `Resume Tour`
 - Clicking the `CodeTour` status bar item
 - Running the `CodeTour: Resume Tour` command in the command palette